Anthenny/TechnightApp/README.md

 - Docker
 - Docker-compose
 - Able to run make commands
 - Emulator preferably an IOS emulator.
+(It is possible to run the app without an emulator.)

 # Getting started

 ## First time running the application

 1. Cd in the frontend-dashboard directory and make a directory called config.
-Inside of this directory u need to make a folder with the name of config.ts.
+Inside of this directory u need to make a file with the name of config.ts.
-2. After u've done that u need to copy the code that is inside of dist/dist.local.ts to config.ts.
+2. After u've done that u need to remove the .example part of the config.ts.example file that is located in the config directory.
-3. Remove the .local part of the .env.local file in the root and in the backend directory so all thats left is a .env file.
+3. Remove the .local part of the .env.local file in the docker and in the backend directory so all thats left is a .env file.
 4. Use `make build` in the root directory.
 This will build the application getting everything u need to use the API, mobile app and the dashboard.
 When it's done getting the dependencies it will spin up the containers for <development>.
 5. After building and spinning up the containers go to http://localhost:5000/,please give the containers the time to startup.
 If it's succesful u should see `status: succes, message: you did it`
 6. After building the frontend u can go to `http://localhost:3000/` .
 Proceed to login with email: a.dmin@developers.nl and password: Ditishetsupergeheimewachtwoordvandevelopers2022